Caesars Sportsbook Promo Code WTOPBG1: Bet $1 on NBA Playoffs, Win $150 Bonus - WTOP News

 |WTOP

-The NBA playoffs are off and running.
-New users in AZ, CO, IA, IL, IN, KY, LA, MD, ME, NC, NY, OH, TN, VA, WY or DC will be eligible for this 150-1 odds boost.
-Pick a winner on a $1 wager to secure $150 in bonuses.
+There are two distinct offers on the table for new players on Caesars Sportsbook.
+Anyone who registers in AZ, CO, IA, IL, IN, KY, LA, MD, ME, NC, NY, OH, TN, VA, WY or DC will be eligible for the 150-1 odds boost.
+Place a $1 wager on any game to get $150 in bonuses with a win.

-New users in other Caesars Sportsbook states can start with 10 100% profit boosts.
-Simply start with a $1 wager to collect these profit boosts.
+All other new players can double their winnings on 10 $25 bets.
+Start with a $1 wager to receive 10 100% profit boosts.
+From there, use these profit boosts to make picks on the NBA playoffs.

-Here is a full breakdown of the registration process on Caesars Sportsbook for new players:
+Check out the detailed breakdown below to get in on the action with Caesars Sportsbook:

-- Click here and apply either promo code to start signing up.
+- Click here to start signing up.
+Use the proper promo code to activate these offers.

 NBA Playoffs Odds Boosts